 GParted doesn’t always work successfully.
 Some users have reported errors when using GParted to clone HDD to SSD, resize NFTS partitions or convert system disk.
 And sometimes Windows may fail to boot after shrinking the system partition.

 Another problem is that if you didn’t enter the dd command exactly correctly, the consequences can get really bad, like cloning a blank disk to a full one mistakenly.

 So personally, I prefer to use a powerful tool with more intuitive operation.

 Clone Windows 10 to SSD with an easier alternative to GParted

-It enables you to clone Windows 10 to smaller SSD or larger HDD for free.
+It enables you to clone Windows 10 to smaller SSD or larger HDD.
 And all the operations can be done within several clicks in a concise and user-friendly interface - you don’t need any removable device nor complicated setup.

-If you want to clone only OS to another hard drive, you can also upgrade to Professional edition for support.
+If you want to clone only OS, such Windows 10 to another hard drive, you can also use the System Clone feature.

 How to clone system disk to SSD with GParted alternative